When to Repair or Replace Your Cracked Windshield?

 - Location: If the damage is located outside of the driver’s direct line of sight, repair is more feasible.
 Damage within the driver’s primary viewing area often requires replacement due to the difficulty of making a repair that does not impair visibility.

 Repairing minor windshield glass damage is not only cost-effective but also keeps the original glass in place, which is beneficial for maintaining factory seals and avoiding potential leaks or defects associated with replacement.
+A quality windshield repair ensures that the damage is repaired properly, preserving the integrity of the windshield and preventing further complications down the road.

 When Replacement is Necessary